Majak Daw

 Majak Daw (born 11 March 1991) is a former Australian rules footballer who played for the North Melbourne Football Club and the Melbourne Football Club in the Australian Football League (AFL).

 Daw and his family in Australia are refugees from the civil wars in Sudan.
-Daw became the first Sudanese Australian to be drafted to an AFL club when he was contracted to North Melbourne in the 2009 AFL Draft.
-Daw's drafting gained international attention; it was reported by the BBC and the Voice of America.
-He made his first appearance for North Melbourne in a NAB Cup match on 20 February 2011.
+Daw became the first Sudanese Australian to be drafted to an AFL club when he was contracted to North Melbourne in the 2009 AFL draft.
+Daw's drafting gained international attention; it was reported by the BBC, the Voice of America and Sudan Tribune.
+His AFL career is said to have inspired a new generation of African Australians to take up the sport and many others who followed his career path.

 Early life

 Daw was born in Khartoum, Sudan, the third of his parents' eventual seven children.
 His family fled the Second Sudanese Civil War, living in Egypt for three years, then moved to Australia in 2003.

 TAC Cup years

 Playing for the Western Jets Daw was identified as a future key-position player by North Melbourne and the Western Bulldogs.

 Daw went to the 2009 Victorian Screening portion of the AFL pre-draft testing.
 He impressed with a 13.6 in the beep test and 3.03 seconds in a 20-metre sprint along with a standing jump of 70 centimetres.
 He was one of 11 young Australian rules footballers to be given 2010 Mike Fitzpatrick Scholarships awarded by the AFL Players Association and accepted the awards on behalf of the other players.